Pulgasari/htx/README.md

 deno task publish:dry     # dry run of the whole workspace
 ```

-## Publishing
+## publishing

-`.github/workflows/publish-to-jsr.yml` publishes one package per run: Actions,
+`.github/workflows/publish-to-jsr.yml` publishes one package per run:
+1. go to `Actions`
+2. click *publish to jsr*
+3. click *run workflow*
-*publish to jsr*, *Run workflow*, pick the package.
-Auth runs over OIDC, so the
+4. pick the package.

-package has to be linked to this repository in its settings on jsr.io first.
+auth runs over OIDC, so the package has to be linked to this repository in its settings on jsr.io first.

-Bump `version` in the package's `deno.json` before running it. `@htx/htx` goes
+bump `version` in the package's `deno.json` before running it. `@htx/htx` goes
 first whenever an adapter depends on a change in it.